GoodayTH/GoodayTH.github.io/_posts/2020-03-10-page-sample.md

 ---
 title: "page sample"
-permalink: /docs/upgrading/
-excerpt: "Instructions and suggestions for upgrading the theme."
+permalink: /sample/page-sample/ # link 직접 지정
-toc: true
+toc: true                       # for Sub-title (On this page)
+comments: true                  # for disqus Comments
+categories:                     # for categories
 date: 2020-03-10 00:00:00 -0000
 last_modified_at: 2020-03-25 00:00:00 -0000
 ---